codelingo/docs/docs/clql.md

 ### Fact Nesting

 Facts can be take arbitrarily many other facts as arguments, forming a query with a tree struct of arbitrary depth.
 A parent-child fact pair will match any parent element even if the child is not a direct descendant.
-The following query finds all the if statements inside the “myMethod” method, even those nested inside intermediate scopes (for loops etc):
+The following query finds all the if statements inside a method called "myMethod", even those nested inside intermediate scopes (for loops etc):

 ```
 cs.method: